dataleonlabs/yap/README.md

-# YAP API Gateway
+# YAP API gateway
-YAP is the lightweight microservices API gateway that sits at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+YAP is the lightweight microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.

 By leveraging async functions, YAP allows you to exclude callbacks and greatly improve error handling and policies at the same time providing an elegant suite of Webhook- and HTTP-based methods, which make writing servers fast and enjoyable.

 ## Motivation
-The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams advanced collaboration.
+The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams sophisticated collaboration.
 As an illustration, YAP automates quotes processing for cash business, which may involve multiple apps.

 Without automated integration, organizations cannot leverage the full power of data in multiple applications, for example, to re-enter data in applications or constantly switch context across applications to accomplish tasks.